-- Students must have current health insurance coverage either through the university insurance plan or by another policy.
-For more information on student health insurance, visit vanderbilt.edu/student_health/student-healthinsurance.
-Health insurance is required of all students by Vanderbilt University.
-Clinical sites require the student to have health insurance to cover any illness or injury that he or she may incur during the clinical training experience.
-Students who change providers should contact lisa.boyer@ vanderbilt.edu or call (615) 343-3294. - 2.
-Negative results of annual tuberculin skin test.
-If positive, medical evaluation and documentation of a clear chest x-ray within one year of admission to VUSN and annual completion of the Annual Past-Positive TB Screening form (form available at mycb.castlebranch.com) confirming the absence of symptoms by a physician, an A.P.R.N., or a P.A. - 3.
-Current CPR certification.
-All entry levels and specialties require the American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers.
+- 3. Current CPR certification.
+All entry levels and specialties require the American Heart Association (AHA) Basic Life Support (BLS).
 BLS provided by the AHA is the only BLS card accepted.
-Pediatric Advanced Life Support is required by the PNP-AC specialty.
-NNP will also require the Neonatal Resuscitation Program (NRP) certification.
-Other specialties may require additional CPR certifications at specific stages of enrollment. - HIPAA and OSHA safety training is required annually by academic year.
-Additional training may be required for particular clinical sites.
-Complete training after July 1st at https://ww2.mc.vanderbilt.edu/vanderbilt-nursing/45607 - 5.
-Copy of an unencumbered Registered Nurse's license in the state(s) where the student will be doing clinical training (if applicable).
-In addition, D.N.P. students must have Advance Practice Registered Nurse (APRN) designation in their state of residence and state/s of clinical practice and national board certification in their area of specialty as appropriate. - 6.
-Influenza: Annual flu vaccination is required or student must obtain an approved exemption through Vanderbilt's Executive Influenza Exemption Committee.
+In addition to the AHA BLS, additional CPR certifications are required by the following specialties: Pediatric Advanced Life Support (PALS) is required by PNP-AC and ENP.
+Advanced Cardiac Life Support (ACLS) is required by AGACNP and ENP.
+NNP specialty requires the Neonatal Resuscitation Program (NRP) certification.
+Other specialties may require additional CPR certifications at specific stages of enrollment. - 4.
+HIPAA and OSHA safety training is required annually by academic year through The Learning Exchange (VUnetID required).
+Instructions sent to your Vanderbilt email account the first week of April.
+Additional training may be required for particular clinical sites. - 5.
+Copy of an unencumbered Registered Nurse's license in the state(s) where you reside/work or will be doing clinical training (if applicable).
+In addition, D.N.P. students must have Advance Practice Registered Nurse (APRN) designation in their state of residence and states of clinical practice and national board certification in their area of specialty as appropriate. - 6.
+Influenza: Annual flu vaccination is required or an approved exemption through Vanderbilt's Executive Influenza Exemption Committee.
 Exemptions are allowed for sincerely held religious and personal beliefs and for medical contraindications such as a serious allergic reaction (anaphylaxis) or history of Guillain-Barre syndrome following a previous influenza vaccine.
 Documentation from medical provider will be required.
-(Note: Minor side effects, such as low-grade fever, cold symptoms, or muscle aches, are not a medical contraindication to vaccination.)
+(Note: Minor side effects, such as low-grade fever, cold symptoms, or muscle aches are not a medical contraindication to vaccination.)
 Exemptions must be applied for prior to each flu season.
 Beliefs may change over time, medical conditions change, and new types of vaccine become available.
-For information on how to apply for an exemption, contact lisa.boyer@vanderbilt.edu or call (615) 343-3294.
+For information on how to apply for an exemption contact lisa.boyer@vanderbilt.edu or call (615) 343-3294.

 The student should be aware that some clinical sites may require additional immunizations and/or blood titers, drug screening, or additional criminal background checks.
-The immunizations and titers can be done at Student Health (vanderbilt.edu/student_health/) once enrolled.
+The immunizations and titers can be done at Student Health (vumc.org/student-health/) once enrolled.
 A student who plans to use Student Health should call (615) 322-2427 to schedule an appointment.
-The student should bring a copy of the Health Questionnaire form and any required documentation to the appointment.
+The student should bring any required documentation to the appointment.
 Students will be responsible for all charges incurred in order to meet clinical site requirements.